Skip to content

 In addition to articulating the vision for digital transformation and a new future, the CEO and senior leadership team (SLT) must create the right climate within the organization and establish a new “digital culture.”
 Speed of delivery, innovation, fast iteration, continual feedback, adaptability, and an enlightened 1 attitude to both uncertainty and “failure” are key attributes of this new world.

 Coming Soon: Part 2 of our latest series on digital transformation.
 The vital partnership roles between business and enterprise architecture to tackle complex transformation journeys.
-Subscribe to get the next installment to your inbox.

 avatar